Impuls-Ing/socketcan-ixxat-usbv2/README.md

-This was tested on Ubuntu 22.04 running 6.2 kernel.
+This was tested on:

+- Ubuntu 22.04 running 6.2 kernel.
+- Arch Linux running 6.12 kernel.

 # IXXAT USB-to-CAN Driver